swapnilk06/Web-Dev-Cohort/Web Dev Cohort - 1.0/04] Regular Live Class - Phase 3/45] React from scratch - Part 1/45-React from scratch - Part 1 [17-05-25].md

 - [x] `React v19 is not execute in server side` bcz, this side no any browser.
 	- That is problem of next.js developer without React learning.
 - [x] Investigate in JS using inspect Console & Network tab.
+- [x] Dum components v/s Components in REACT.
+	- Dum means its can get same output always.
+- [x] `{}` -> that for attribute/property
+	- Attribute is not only css class or id also other thing in that.